|TUITION AND FEES (2015-2016 Academic Year)

 * Residency for tuition purposes is established at the time of admission.

 ** Matriculated full-time students must have health insurance coverage, either through the University plan or with a private carrier.
-Coverage for dependents and maternity benefits may be obtained through the University plan.

 POLICY ON TUITION AND FEES